Gold Coast Australia So Much More Than Surfers Paradise

 Be prepared for the cold wind

 June, July, August and September it can be quite cool on the water, especially if the wind is blowing.
-Actually it can be darn right COLD
+Actually it can be really COLD!

-Of course you can duck inside to keep out of the wind, but then you don't get the same view of the whales, which is after all why you are on the tour!
+Of course you can duck inside the cabin of the boat to keep out of the wind, but then you don't get the same view of the whales, which is after all why you are on the tour!

 It is really easy to be lulled into a false sense of security when you look out of your hotel window and see the bright blue sky.

-In the winter on the Gold Coast, although the temperatures during the day can reach low to mid 20s centigrade, it is the wind that will make you feel cold.
+In the winter on the Gold Coast, although the temperatures during the day can reach low to mid 20s Celsius or Centigrade (around 70 to 77°F), it is the wind that will make you feel cold.

 It doesn't take much to pack some extra layers and a lightweight windproof jacket.
 Long trousers are my pick when it is breezy!